 With automation opportunities everywhere, how do you prioritize them?

 RPA sounds attractive, but there are a number of caveats that cannot be ignored.

 If you’re simulating user activity, you need to run the same environment a user would run.
 That means browser sessions, and perhaps even desktop sessions.
 If you want to do this at scale, the logistical, licensing, and hardware costs can add up.

 It is Fragile

 The problem with a bot impersonating a user is that bots - without a lot of foresight – are not prepared for unexpected circumstances.
-If an application displays unexpected error messages if an operating system announced an update is available, if an application crashes, if a page is unavailable, etc., bots won’t always know what to do.
+If an application displays unexpected error messages, if an operating system announces that an update is available, if an application crashes, if a page is unavailable, etc., bots won’t always know what to do.
 If an application’s UI changes without the bot builder being aware of it, bots won’t always know what to do.